mesamariann/CS323_3C-SnappyGroup/Lab_activity_3/README.md

+# Lab Activity 3: Applying Task and Data Parallelism using concurrent.futures

+### Analysis and Discussions

 ### 1. Differentiate Task and Data Parallelism.
 Identify which part of the lab demonstrates each and justify the workload division.

 **Answer:**